IIIF/api/source/presentation/4.0/model.md

 ## Dynamic Content
 {: #dynamic-content}

+TODO note that SpecificResource body `source` must exist in manifest elsewhere, is only a reference.

 An annotation with the motivation `activating` has any valid IIIF Resource, or list of IIIF resources, or references to IIIF resources as its `body` property, and any potentially interactable resource as its `target`.
 The `body` is activated by the `target`.